RichardLitt/awesome-conferences/README.md

 ###What makes a conference awesome?

- * A [code of conduct](http://incisive.nu/2014/codes-of-conduct/) that is [explicitely mentioned and upheld](https://modelviewculture.com/pieces/a-code-of-conduct-is-not-enough).
+ * A [code of conduct](http://incisive.nu/2014/codes-of-conduct/) that lis [explicitely mentioned and upheld](https://modelviewculture.com/pieces/a-code-of-conduct-is-not-enough).
 For more on this, see [this](https://modelviewculture.com/pieces/making-tech-spaces-safe-for-diverse-faces)
  * A great line up of talks
  * A recurring schedule
  * Diversity; both in the talks and in the community who attend.